California State University, Fresno: Student Recreation Center

 In February 2006, the Student Recreation Center opened.
 Construction costs were paid for and operating funds are derived from a semester student-use fee.
 While an Association entity, the Student Recreation Center is under the direction of the Division of Student Affairs.
 The Student Recreation Center is adjacent to the Save Mart Center arena.
+The center has four full-size basketball courts, dance and fitness studios.